devtut/generate/docs/python/basic-input-and-output.md

 ---
-metaTitle: Basic Input and Output
+metaTitle: "Basic Input and Output"
-description: Using the print function, Using input() and raw_input(), Function to prompt user for a number, Printing a string without a newline at the end, Read from stdin, Input from a File
+description: "Using the print function, Using input() and raw_input(), Function to prompt user for a number, Printing a string without a newline at the end, Read from stdin, Input from a File"
 ---

 # Basic Input and Output